asmac-org/asmac-cornerstone-groups-condition/README.md

 * PHP 8.0.28 -- tested with PHP 8.0.28.
 * themeco [Cornerstone](https://theme.co/docs/cornerstone-overview) builder -- tested with Cornerstone 7.2.5 using Pro theme 6.2.5.
 * itthinx [Groups WordPress plugin](https://wordpress.org/plugins/groups/) -- tested with Groups 2.18.0
+* (Optional, but useful): [ASMAC Cornerstone Condition Rules Monitor](https://github.com/asmac-org/asmac-cornerstone-condition-rules-monitor) plugin -- sends email if a condition rule is defined on a page when the rule function no longer exists.

 ## Installation